stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/prerequisites.md

 departmental or sponsored research, thus a faculty member's explicit consent is required for account requests.

-!!! warning "Sherlock is a resource for research"
+!!! danger "Sherlock is a resource for research"

-    Sherlock is not suitable for course work, class assignments or general-use training sessions.
+    Sherlock is a resource to help and support research, and is not suitable for course work, class assignments or general-use training sessions.

 There is no fee associated with using Sherlock, and no limit in the amount of accounts each faculty member can request.
 We will periodically ensure that all